shyamal-anadkat/Ludipics-backend/README.md

 # [nodemon] starting `node app.js`
 ```

-Now [Angular-Drywall](http://arthurkao.github.io/angular-drywall) should be up and running at `http://localhost:3000`.
+Server should be up and running at `http://localhost:3000`.

 Login.
 Customize.
 Enjoy.